 - Like free shipping (again, who doesn't?!)

-- Love the confidence of having your freezer stocked with clean antibiotic and hormone-free meats
+- Love the convenience of having your freezer stocked with clean antibiotic and hormone-free meats

 You should skip ButcherBox if you...